 Credit officers Individuals in the Retail Banking Organization responsible for manual adjudication of loans.
-Product management Organization responsible for defining loan and other banking products, how those products are priced, sold and tracked for profitability.
-Credit risk analytics group Organization responsible for credit risk models and the use of data to predict credit risk for customers and loan applicants.
-Retail banking Overall Organization focused on banking products for consumers.
-Credit risk Organization within the bank responsible for defining credit risk strategies and policies and providing tools for managing against these.
+Organization responsible for defining loan and other banking products, how those products are priced, sold and tracked for profitability.
+Organization responsible for credit risk models and the use of data to predict credit risk for customers and loan applicants. ĵ Retail banking Overall Organization focused on banking products for consumers.
+Organization within the bank responsible for defining credit risk strategies and policies and providing tools for managing against these.